obrok/wiki-search/README.md

 # wiki-search

-This project exposes a simple JSON API to search for wiki articles' by abstract and title.
+This project exposes a simple JSON API to search for wiki articles by abstract and title.

 ## Prerequisites